 Here are 7 steps that you can take to improve your gut health.

 Pay attention to how you feel after you've eaten.
 Certain foods are more inclined to irritate our digestive tract than others.
 Typical offenders include: gluten, dairy and sugar.
 If you suspect something isn’t right for you, then it’s worth eliminating it from your diet for a trial period to see if it's absence will improve your gut health.

 This can differ between seasons, shifts in lifestyle patterns, hormonal changes and age.
-The digestive system is crucial to your overall health and wellbeing, so it’s in your interest to improve your gut health and keep it functioning at its best with foods that you can tolerate well.
+The digestive system is crucial to your overall health and wellbeing.
+It’s therefore in your interest to improve your gut health and keep it functioning at its best with foods that you tolerate well.

 Cravings are a sign of a chemical imbalance in your body.
 If you long for a particular food, then that’s a signal to remove it from your diet to see if your gut health improves.

-Choose fresh, whole foods – Eat organic fruit and vegetables where possible to reduce pesticide and chemical consumption.
-These toxic sprays together with hormones, artificial preservatives and additives in our food are irritants to our intestines.
+Eat organic fruit and vegetables where possible to reduce pesticide and chemical consumption.
+Toxic sprays together with hormones, artificial preservatives and additives in our food are irritants to your intestines.

 We take breaks from work to switch off mentally and rest our tired bodies through relaxation and sleep, but there’s rarely any let-up for our poor digestive system.
-So choose easily digestible foods, chew them well to slow down digestion and don’t over-eat, or graze on snacks throughout the day instead of eating at mealtimes.
+To improve your gut health, choose easily digestible foods, chew them well to slow down digestion and don’t over-eat, or graze on snacks throughout the day, instead or as well as eating proper meals.
 These simple adjustments will help your digestive system function better and can improve your gut health.

-Take a quality probiotic – It’s a scary thought, but we are made up of more bacteria than human cells.
+It’s a scary thought, but we are made up of more bacteria than human cells.
 So arm your gut with healthy microbes.